Hauser Plads 24: Architecture

 The complex consists of two three-storey, obtuse-angled corner buildings, attached to each other by a narrow and just 3.25 m long side wing.
-The facade is plastered and white-painted towards the street except for the exposed basement level of Åbenrå 22 which is black-painted.
+The facade is plastered and white-painted towards the street except for the exposed basement level of Åbenrå 22, which is black-painted.
 The rear side of both buildings (towards the courtyard) are plastered and yellow-painted with green-painted windows towards the central courtyard/lightwell.

 Hauser Plads was originally constructed as the half-timbered rear wing of the house in Åbenrå.
 It was made deeper and its facade was reconstructed in brick after the British bombardment in 1807.
 Both buildings were heightened in the late 1830s.
 Hauser Plads 24 was at some point heightened with one storey.
-Its red tile red tile roof is piercved by a tall brick chimney.
+Its red tile red tile roof is pierced by a tall brick chimney.
 In the late 1830s, Åbenrå 23 was also heightened, but only towards the street and without increasing the overall height of the building, leading to an unusually shallow roof pitch on this side of the complex.
 The side wing was originally constructed with timber framing.
-Its lower part was not reconstructed in brick until 1859 when it was also heightened to the same height as the main wing towards Hauser Plads.
+Its lower part was not reconstructed in brick until 1859, when it was also heightened to the same height as the main wing towards Hauser Plads.
 Its rear side was not reconstructed in brick until c.
 1884.
-A door in the side wing affords access to the ipper floors of Hauser Plads 24 as well as to the central courtyard.
+A door in the side wing affords access to the upper floors of Hauser Plads 24 as well as to the central courtyard.